-Supervised study and training through participation in on-going research project or one initiated by students and carried out under faculty supervision, enabling students to apply research skills developed in prior courses.

-The Department

-SCWK9994 Integrative Dissertation Seminar (Fall/Spring: 1)
+Offered Annually

 Required for all Doctoral Students

 The purpose of this seminar is to further develop research skills by integrating issues of research design with measurement, data analysis, and report writing, with the goal of preparing students for their own dissertation research by directly addressing issues related to the development of a dissertation prospectus.

 The Department

 SCWK9995 Dissertation Direction I (Fall/Spring: 3)

-Prerequisite: SCWK9994
+Prerequisite: SCWK9994.

-Required for all doctoral students.
+Offered Annually Required for all doctoral students.

-First of two tutorials in the six-credit dissertation phase of the program.
+First of two tutorials in the 6-credit dissertation phase of the program.
 Specific guidelines available from the Doctoral Program chairperson.

-The Department

-SCWK9996 Dissertation Direction II (Fall/Spring: 3)
+The Department SCWK9996 Dissertation Direction II (Fall/Spring: 3) Prerequisite: SCWK9995.

-Prerequisite: SCWK9995

-Required of all doctoral students.
+Offered Annually Required of all doctoral students.